-Beware new packaging.
+Beware of new packaging.
 Check the ounces on that newly packaged bottle of your shampoo, and you may find you’re paying the same for less, says Poundstone.
 One way manufacturers hide this?
 A big dimple in the bottom of the container

 They charm you with service

 Don’t try on clothes you don’t need.
 A shopper who stops to chat with a store employee and tries something on is twice as likely to buy as a shopper who does neither, Underhill says.
-Generally, The more you interact with a salesperson, the likelier you are to buy something; you don’t want to let down someone who has helped you.
+Generally, The more you interact with a salesperson, the likelier you are to buy something; you don’t want to let someone down who has helped you.

 They tempt you with comfort

 You’ve surely noticed that most apparel and housewares stores punctuate their main aisle with seats for weary customers (cough cough, husbands).
 What you might not notice is that these seats are often right next to displays of products that the store wants to unload, says Johan Stenebo, author of the book The Truth About Ikea.
 “Retailers call this the hot-hot-hot spot for inventory that’s not shifting,” he says.
 Think twice before you buy these things online.

 Humans crave understanding.
 Not surprisingly, numerous studies have shown that salespeople who mimic the posture and body language of their customers are more likely to make larger sales—but physical contact can tip the scales even further.
 Research shows that physical contact (especially from a woman) can increase a person’s sense of security and therefore their risk-taking behavior.

 They charge more for less—because you’re too lazy to care